Deep Learning for Suicide and Depression Identification with Unsupervised Label Correction: Introduction

 \section{Introduction}

-Depression remains among the most pressing issues worldwide, especially in developed and emerging countries.
-According to the World Health Organization (WHO), 322 million people worldwide suffer from depression \cite{10665-254610}.
-Depression can often progress to suicidal ideation and attempted suicide if left unaddressed.

-Given the severity of the issue, diagnosis of depression, and identification of when a depressed individual is at risk of attempting suicide, is an important problem at both the individual and population level.
+Depression remains among the most pressing issues worldwide and can often progress to suicidal ideation or attempted suicide if left unaddressed.
+Diagnosis of depression and identification of when it becomes a risk of attempted suicide is an important problem at both the individual and population level.
 Many existing methods for detecting suicidal ideation rely on data from sources such as questionnaires, Electronic Health Records (EHRs), and suicide notes \cite{ji2020suicidal}.
 However, acquiring data in such formats is challenging and ultimately results in limited datasets, complicating attempts to accurately automate diagnosis.

 Conversely, as the Internet and specifically social media have grown, online forums have developed into popular resources for struggling individuals to seek guidance and assistance.
-These forums are extensive and constantly expanding due to strong user support, and information on these forums is publicly accessible free of charge, suggesting the possibility of using web-scraped data from such forums to build automated systems for diagnosing mental health disorders.

-Because these data present a promising alternative to traditional diagnostic resources, especially for machine learning techniques that require large datasets to be trained efficiently, a growing number of studies are using this data for diagnostic purposes.
-For example, \cite{coppersmith2015clpsych} compiled and created a dataset of 3 million tweets from Twitter, and \cite{nadeem2016identifying} used this dataset to identify depression with 86\% accuracy (see \cite{ji2020suicidal} for a review of related methods).
+These forums have potential to be scraped to create datasets for automated systems of mental health diagnosis, as they are extensive and free to access.
+Especially for neural network based approaches that require large datasets to be trained efficiently, a growing number of studies are using this data for diagnostic purposes, which are detailed in this review paper \cite{ji2020suicidal}.